andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 - That with flexbox you can have responsivity in your app without making calcs related to area, pixels etc;
 - He showed us [this site](https://flexboxfroggy.com/) to make calculations related to flexbox;
+- Teacher also commented that you have to keep in mind that stylezation in web (CSS) separes words with dashes and in React Native world camel case is used;